The ultimate guide to vegan pancakes! Get all of my best tips for how to make the best dairy & egg-free pancakes that still taste amazing.

-If you don't want your pancakes to go cold while you're finishing up cooking the entire batch, simply turn your oven on to its lowest setting and put a plate on one of the oven shelves.
+If you don't want your pancakes to go cold while you're finishing up cooking the entire batch, simply turn your oven on to its lowest setting and put a plate or baking sheet on one of the oven shelves.
 As you cook the pancakes, slide them from the pan onto the plate with a spatula and they will stay nicely warmed until you've finished up the cooking.

-- vegan lemon curd
+- vegan lemon curd or jam

-- fresh fruit like berries or sliced banana
+- fruit like fresh berries or sliced banana

-- whipped vegan ricotta
+- vegan yogurt, whipped vegan cream, or vegan ricotta

 - lemon juice and sugar (if you're making vegan English pancakes)

-- date caramel
+- vegan chocolate syrup or date caramel

 To reheat pancakes you can pop them into a skillet or frying pan over medium-low heat until they are heated through.
 You can also microwave them for about 30 seconds (a bit longer if they were frozen) or pop them into a toaster for 1 or 2 cycles.